-Education interns work with park staff to develop and present curriculum-based programs for students in grade K-12.
+Education interns work with park staff to develop and present curriculum-based programs for students in grades K-12.
 In addition, interns may present or assist with special programs, such as summer camps, Discovery Day labs, scout programs, and teacher workshops.
 Programs are offered both in the park and in the classroom.

-Due to the variety of park themes and resources and the diversity of groups served, interns have the opportunity to learn about and teach about a wide variety of topics.
+Due to the variety of park themes and resources and the diversity of groups served, interns have the opportunity to learn about and teach a wide variety of topics.
 Qualified applicants must have experience working with children, think and act creatively, possess excellent communication and problem solving skills, have a sense of wonder, and be able to meet the physical and mental demands of teaching outdoors.

 For additional information, please contact Mark DeGregorio, the education and outreach coordinator, at 970-586-3777 or by e-mail.

 Author William Allen White, the editor of the Emporia Gazette in Kansas, won a 1922 Pulitzer Prize for his editorial “To an Anxious Friend.”
 His vacation cabin sits near the Moraine Park Visitor Center.